Why this solution?

 - The two-way seaward-side bike path will be 3m wide wherever possible, and narrower in some places where space is constrained.
-The bike path would be above road level however no decision has been made as to whether it’s the same level as the footpath or slightly lower.
+The bike path will be above road level however no decision has yet been made as to whether it’s the same level as the footpath or slightly lower.

 - Parking for 173 vehicles will remain along this stretch – only 15 less than at the moment.

-- Bus stops on the seaward side would have a 1.5m-wide buffer between the kerb and bike path for people getting on and off buses.
+- Bus stops on the seaward side will have a 1.5m-wide buffer between the kerb and bike path for people getting on and off buses.

-- New pedestrian crossings are proposed at Kio and Balaena bays.
+- New pedestrian crossings will be installed at Kio Bay and Balaena Bay.

 - Traffic lanes will generally be 3.5m wide.
 Extra width will be provided on bends.

 - Footpaths will generally be 2m wide.
-The width variation would change from between 1.4m and 6.6m to 1.8m and 5.6m.
+The width variation will change from between 1.4m and 6.6m to 1.8m and 5.6m.

 - The footpath in front of 82-90 Evans Bay Parade will be narrowed from 2.2m wide to 1.5m, reducing the lengths of the driveways at 82, 84, and 88 Evans Bay Parade by 700mm.